Tooling

 Virtualization

 As we use the latest official Ubuntu LTS AMIs in production, we're also happy to use the latest official Ubuntu LTS Vagrant base box.
 In both cases, we upgrade the distribution and packages so we get to the same point on both production and developer VMs, just via different paths.
-We can further remove differences in the future by building our base box using Packer (see below).
+We can further remove differences in the future by building our base box using Packer(opens in a new tab or window) (see below).

 At first, we used a number of OS/X implementations (e.g. of database servers) and a bunch of homebrew-supplied ports of the Linux packages we use to supplement the JVM services.
 This entailed a long, growing, tedious, and often out-of-date set of instructions on how to mangle a developer's Mac into something that could run Canva.
 As the application grew, and the number of people needing to consume this hybrid platform increased, this became a progressively less appealing solution.

 Of course, we turned to virtualization of the Linux platform on OS/X. As we want infrastructure as source code too, we wanted a mostly declarative, textual, repeatable means of creating and managing the virtual machines running on developer machines.
-Vagrant to the rescue!
+Vagrant(opens in a new tab or window) to the rescue!

 Synchronize Folders